Free · No Sign-Up · Private

 📋 Key Antenatal Appointments

-• Week 8–10: First midwife appointment (booking appointment)
+• Week 8–10: First prenatal appointment (booking checkup)

 • Week 12: Dating scan + blood tests

-• Week 16: Midwife check + blood results
+• Week 16: Routine doctor checkup + blood results

 • Week 20: Anomaly scan